-I am, today, on the eve of my 57th birthday.
+I have always found humor in the absurdities of life.
+That's a good thing, since my life tends toward the absurd more often than not.
 I'm thankful to be healthy, happy, and loved.
 Healthy, in spite of a few minor glitches that often accompany people at this point in life.

 But when I got there, my cardiologist was on vacation.
 And his nurse, evidently recognizing a Golden Opportunity when she sees one, had left for the day.
 And when I explained what was going on, the attendant at the front desk, demonstrating the compassion of Nazi concentration camp guard, kindly offered to take down my phone number.

 "You don't understand," I pleaded.
 "I'm supposed to get an EKG while this is going on!
 Can't someone back there at least do that?"

 "We'll have to get the OK from your doctor first," replied Frau Spreckels.